NoBatteriesInBackyards/NoBatteriesInBackyards.github.io/docs/index.md

 ### Washington County Planners and Officials

-Click a button below to send an email message to let our local land use and development planners know that we are concerned about the negative impacts of building a BESS facility in our residential communities.
-Click the button, read the message to make sure you agree with what it says, then sign your name at the bottom and click Send.
+Click a button below to send an email stating your concerns.
+Click the button, read the message, sign your name, click Send.
 Please note that your activities on this website are not tracked or logged, your identity is not stored, and emails are not sent until you explicity click the Send button.

 <a
    href="mailto:{{ site.data.email_stephen_shane.recipient | uri_escape }}?subject={{ site.data.email_stephen_shane.subject | uri_escape }}&body={{ site.data.email_stephen_shane.body | uri_escape }}"